soerr/UnturnedDocumentation/Config.json/animals.md

 - **Wolves** deal **10** damage per hit, so with a multiplier of **2**, they will deal **20** damage per hit.

 > **💡 PRO TIP**
-> Remember only bears and wolves attack players.
+> Only bears and wolves attack players.

 ### Armor_Multiplier
 Multiplier on the damage dealt to animals.
 When greater than **1**, more damage is dealt.